-Students are subject to adhering to the policies and procedures of the San Diego Community College District, as well as all federal, state, and local laws.
-Students are subject to charges of misconduct concerning, but not limited to, the following acts when committed on District-owned or controlled property or at District-sponsored activities.
+This policy specifies that students are subject to adhering to the policies and procedures of the San Diego Community College District, as well as all federal, state, and local laws.
+Students are subject to charges of misconduct concerning acts committed on District-owned or controlled property or the District-sponsored activities as specified in the policy.